The Leys School

 Question and Answer session.

-In order to arrange the correct number of guides and catering, it is essential to BOOK A PLACE for an Open Event.
+Open Events: In order to arrange the correct number of guides and catering, it is essential to BOOK your place.
 It may be necessary to limit numbers or arrange an alternative visit if a particular date proves very popular.

 Please contact the Admissions Team at firstname.lastname@example.org or +44 (0)1223 508904 for further details.